Friends, family say final goodbyes to Kentucky Kroger shooting victims

 In another part of town, friends and family said their final goodbyes Tuesday to Stallard, according to WAVE3.

-Like Jones, Stallard had lived most of his life in the area, accumulating a circle of friends who would eventually go on to meet at least once a month at a Christian ministry hotel to talk about life and family.
+Like Jones, Stallard had lived most of his life in the area, accumulating a circle of friends who would eventually go on to meet at least once a month as a Christian ministry to talk about life and family.

 “We knew we had more behind us than we had in front of us,” said friend and fellow Louisville Male High School alumni Jessie Kinzer.